tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 categories: ["elixir"]
 ---

 Despite being a compiled language, Elixir has provided support for running code in a single file as though it were a scripting language since its inception.
 When processing a file with the `.exs` extension Elixir will compile the file in-memory and run the compiled code.
-In this post, we will cover an experimental feature that is expanding the language's scripting abilities.
+In this post, we will cover an experimental feature that is expanding upon the language's scripting abilities.

 ## A Basic Elixir Script

-As a simple example, we can create a file, `my_script.exs`, to print something "Hello, World"-like.
+To introduce scripting with Elixir, we can create a file, `my_script.exs`, to print something "Hello, World"-like.

 ```elixir
 # my_script.exs